Keyboard shortcuts

 Notes:

-• If FsPulse cannot determine an item’s type from metadata, the item is recorded as an instance of the “Unknown” type
+• If fsPulse cannot determine an item’s type from metadata, the item is recorded as an instance of the “Unknown” type

 • Items with failed metadata retrieval, whether “Unknown” or otherwise, are not examined during the analysis phase

-Suspicious Hash Changes
+Suspect Hash Changes

 Triggered when: